When Do Neural Networks Outperform Kernel Methods?: Introduction

 \subsection{Overview}

-In this paper we formulate a stylized scenario that can explain the above seemingly divergent observations in a unified framework.
-Our scenario is based on two building blocks: $(1)$~Target functions depending on low-dimensional projections; $(2)$~Approximately low-dimensional covariates.
+In this paper we introduce a stylized scenario -- which we will refer to as the spiked covariates model -- that can explain the above seemingly divergent observations in a unified framework.
+The spiked covariates model is based on two building blocks: $(1)$~Target functions depending on low-dimensional projections; $(2)$~Approximately low-dimensional covariates.

-\emph{$(1)$~Target functions depending on low-dimensional projections.} We investigate the hypothesis that NNs are more efficient at learning target functions that depend on low-dimensional projections of the data.
+\emph{$(1)$~Target functions depending on low-dimensional projections.} We investigate the hypothesis that NNs are more efficient at learning target functions that depend on low-dimensional projections of the data (the signal covariates).
 Formally, we consider target functions $f_*:\reals^d\to\reals$ of the form $f_*(\bx) = \varphi(\bU^{\sT}\bx)$, where $\bU\in\reals^{d\times d_0}$ is a semi-orthogonal matrix, $d_0\ll d$, and $\varphi:\reals^{d_0}\to\reals$ is a suitably smooth function.
 This model captures an important property of certain applications.
 For instance, the labels in an image classification problem do not depend equally on the whole Fourier spectrum of the image, but predominantly on the low-frequency components.

 As for the example of a single neuron $f_*(\bx) = \sigma(\<\bw_*,\bx\>)$, we expect RKHS to suffer from a curse of dimensionality in learning functions of low-dimensional projections.
 Indeed, this is well understood in low dimension or for isotropic covariates \cite{bach2017breaking,ghorbani2019linearized}.